pauljeremyturner/ethereum-tic-tac-toe/README.md

+## NOT MUCH TO SEE HERE, CHECK BACK LATER

 # ethereum-tic-tac-toe

-play the computer at tic tac toe via ethereum blockchain (geth/ golang)
+This is an ethereum port of the class game tictactoe.
+Play the computer at tic tac toe via ethereum blockchain (geth/ golang).

-## NOT MUCH TO SEE HERE, CHECK BACK LATER
+The Smart Contract is written in Solidity.

 ## The Tictactoe Board